MSPCA-Angell Headquarters

 Town Government

 Select boards (sometimes called Boards of Selectmen) are elected by town residents and are the principal officers of the town.
 Their duties range from overseeing all town work (small town) to only dealing with administrative policies (larger towns).
-The board is made up of three to five members.
+The board is usually made up of three to five members.

 A town meeting is held on an annual basis to discuss issues that impact the running of the town.
-Issues such as pay, election of town officials, budgets, and local policy matters are discussed and brought to a vote at town meetings.
+Issues such as pay, budgets, and local policy matters are discussed and brought to a vote at town meetings.
 Some towns have an open meeting where all residents of the town may attend and vote.
 Other towns have representative town meetings, where residents elected as town meeting members are the only people who can vote.

 Most annual town meetings are held in the spring and many have a special town meeting in the fall.
 Most town websites include a schedule of town meetings.
 Elections of town officials are usually held on a different day than the annual meeting.